GIScience/gis-training-resource-center/content/Modul_3/en_qgis_data_classification.md

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Graduated_classification.mp4"></video>

 __To classify data in classes…__
-1. Right-click on your layer
+1. Right-click on your layer.
-2. Click on `Symbology`
+2. Click on `Symbology`.
-3. Click on `Graduated`
+3. Click on `Graduated`.
  4. In the `Value` dropdown menu select the column based on which you want to classify your data.
 5. Downright select the number of classes you want to use.
 6. Under `Mode` select the classification method you want to use e.g. Equal count (Quantile).